 - Green Remediation Strategy: Convert landfill gas to electric power for onsite use

-Within the project six 70-kW microturbines have been installed in 2002 as part of the landfill gas collection system.
-These are able to convert a flow rate of 5,500 standard cubic feet per minute.
+Within the project, six 70-kW microturbines were installed in 2002 as part of the landfill gas collection system.
+These microturbines are able to convert a flow rate of 5,500 standard cubic feet per minute.
 The system returns microturbine emissions to the existing gas treatment system to ensure contaminant removal.
-The system generates sufficient energy to meet approximately 70% of onsite needs including thermal oxidation, a 40-horsepower gas blower, refrigeration units, and air-exchange systems.
+The system generates sufficient energy to meet approximately 70% of on-site needs including thermal oxidation, a 40-horsepower gas blower, refrigeration units, and air-exchange systems.
 The implementation saves up to $400,000 each year in grid-supplied electricity expenses.
 (U.S. EPA/OSWER, 2007)

 Government expenditures are a relevant part of the funds for the management of contaminated sites.
 Depending on the country, its relation to costs for private actors varies.
-For example, funds for this activity in Estonia come 90% from the government, while in contrast in Belgium this accounts for 25%.
-Considering the countries in the graph, an average of 42% of the total expenditure for contaminated sites management comes from public funds.
+For example, 90% of funds for this activity in Estonia come from the government, while in contrast in Belgium government funds account for only 25%.
+Considering the countries on the graph, an average of 42% of the total expenditure for contaminated sites management comes from public funds.

-Additionally, seventeen European countries count with funding mechanisms for “orphan” polluted sites.
+Additionally, seventeen European countries have funding mechanisms for “orphan” polluted sites.
 Orphan polluted sites are sites with no party responsible for the remediation.
 These countries are Austria, Belgium, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Hungary, Ireland, Italy, Netherlands, Norway, Slovakia, Sweden, Switzerland, and the United Kingdom.

 (European Environment Agency, 2014)

-According to the European Environment Agency, it is estimated that in Europe exist 2.5 million potentially contaminated sites, and from those, about 14% (34,0000 sites) are highly likely to be contaminated.
+According to the European Environment Agency, it is estimated that Europe has 2.5 million potentially contaminated sites, and from those, about 14% (34,0000 sites) are highly likely to be contaminated.
 (European Environment Agency, 2014).
-Estimations might vary because of federal definitions of brownfield and contaminated sites, and availability of national statistics.
+Estimations might vary because of federal definitions of brownfield and contaminated sites, and based on the availability of national statistics.

-As it's a current problem for all European countries, most of them have regulations regarding soil management and remediation.
+As this is a current problem for all European countries, most countries have regulations regarding soil management and remediation.
 In the following table, national policies and targets are presented for some European countries.